-The only program Ph.D. in Public Administration in North Carolina provides students with a strong foundation for teaching and research positions.
+The Ph.D. in Public Administration program provides students with a strong foundation for teaching and research positions.
 It is led by a faculty recognized nationally for its research productivity.
 Since first enrolling students in 1998, the program has amassed a strong record of placement, with graduates holding faculty appointments in respected colleges and universities as well as research positions in policy institutes and government agencies.

 Ph.D. in Public Administration Learning Outcomes